There are plenty of reasons why people use credit cards to make purchases. When used responsibly, they offer a variety of benefits.

 4. They’re easy, fast and convenient

 Cash is quickly becoming obsolete thanks to the abundance of credit cards, debit cards and digital wallet technologies: In 2016, 37% of all payments were made with cash, down from 69% in 2007 (according to RBA stats).
-People prefer credit cards because (a) they’re much quicker than fiddling around in a wallet for cash, and (b), they also give people access to a line of credit if they don’t have the money for an immediate purchase.
+In some cases, what makes credit cards so important is that (a) they’re much quicker than fiddling around in a wallet for cash, and (b), they also give people access to a line of credit if they don’t have the money for immediate purchases.

 Say your car’s repair bill was unexpectedly high, but you won’t have enough cash in your savings to pay for it until payday next week.
 By taking advantage of your credit card’s interest-free days, you can pay for the repairs on credit then pay off the card next week on payday at no extra cost – as long as you pay it off before the due date.
 This can also be useful in case of an emergency, like having to pay costly hospital bills at a moment’s notice.

 Of course, it’s important to have an emergency stash of savings you can dip into for these unexpected expenses.

 In addition to being more convenient than paying with cash, credit cards can be safer.

 Once cash is gone, it’s gone; there’s no getting it back if a thief decides to buy a TV with it.
 If you notice that your credit card has gone missing, however, you can quickly call your provider and get them to cancel it.
 Worst case scenario is you have to pay a minor fee for a replacement card.

 Even if you don’t cancel the card in time, your company will notify you of any suspicious purchases made an in your name.
 If mild-mannered Bill from accounts were to suddenly buy himself an absurd surround-sound system, the credit card company might verify this purchase with him.